FAQs

 How does the 3rd Foot Cane Walking Gait compare to single point, 3 Tip, & Quad Canes?

-The 3rd Foot Cane is designed and Patented to use the cane foot to maintain balance and help regain an upright, stable walking gait that engages the core muscles and maintains the alignment of the spine and the weight bearing joints.
+The 3rd Foot Cane is designed and Patented to support and maintain balance for the entire foot.
+The cane foot maintains balance and help regain an upright, stable walking gait that engages the core muscles and maintains the alignment of the spine and the weight bearing joints.

 Traditional canes with a tip or tips or prongs or a cane handle on the top or front of the cane are designed to maintain balance using the cane handle.
 They do not maintain the body's alignment.
 You have to extend your arm away from your side and use the cane or walking stick handle to maintain balance because the cane foot or walking stick tip or tips or prongs are not designed or proportioned to move and maintain balance, stability and upright posture from the back to the front of the tip, tips, or prongs like a foot.
 When you extend your arm away from your body when walking and use a cane or walking stick handle to maintain balance your head stops being aligned and centered over the body.
 The length of your walking stride becomes too small and your body becomes less stable.
 Your feet stop contacting the ground from heel to toe and your core muscles become weaker because of the way you're forcing your body to move to maintain balance.